bstrebel/pimatic-alert/README.md

 An alert system is build from the following components:

 - Sensor Devices: Most probably something like HomeduinoRFPir or HomeduinoRFContactSensor to trigger an alert.
-Or use dummy devices like in the sample config.json from the repository.
 - AlertSystem: Main controller device to enable/disable the alert system
-- AlertSwitch: Main switch turned on by the sensor trigger devices.
+- AlertSwitch: Main switch turned on by the sensor trigger devices
 - Rules to do something when an alert is triggered

 The alert switch as well as some runtime variables are generated automatically in the background with the following IDs (where _ALERT_ stands for the ID of the AlertSystem device):

-- _ALERT_-**switch**: the AlertSwitch device
+- _ALERT_-**switch**: AlertSwitch device triggerd by sensor
+- _ALERT_-**enabled**: EnabledSwitch reflecting the state of the system
 - _ALERT_-**state**: VariablesDevice to be used in the frontend
 - **$**_ALERT_-**trigger**: the device that triggerd the alert
 - **$**_ALERT_-**time**: the timestamp of the last update